SS-31 (Elamipretide)

-Primary Research Interest Mitochondrial Function / Cardiac Support / Longevity
+Primary Research Interest: Mitochondrial Function / Cardiac Support / Healthy Aging Research

 Important Disclaimer

 This material is provided strictly for educational and informational purposes related to peptide research and experimental mitochondrial compounds.
-SS-31 is a biologically active mitochondrial-targeted peptide with limited large-scale long-term human safety data.
+SS-31 (Elamipretide) is a biologically active mitochondrial-targeted peptide currently under investigation for a variety of mitochondrial and age-related conditions.
 Information presented here should not be interpreted as medical advice, treatment recommendations, or encouragement of unsupervised use.

 • Vial Size: 50 mg